 The Credit Manager’s key role in collections

-The limits of debt collection without connectors
+The limitations of collections without connectors

-- delays in collection actions,
+- delays in collections actions,

-- possible errors in follow-ups,
+- possible errors in dunnings,

 - a loss of visibility over accounts receivable and cash flow.